HSSBoston/raspi-python/README.md

-# raspi-python
+# Crafting and Programming Raspberry Pi with Python

-Using Raspberry Pi with Python
+I started using Raspberry Pi in December 2020.